Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-What did the piece of bread say to the knife?
-Butter me up.
+What do you call a beehive without the b's?
+An eehive.
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**